 - writing to the following address;

-Development Management Service, Directorate of Regeneration and Development, Newcastle-under-Lyme Borough Council, Civic Offices, Merrial Street, Newcastle ST5 2AG.
+Development Management Service, Directorate of Regeneration and Development, Newcastle-under-Lyme Borough Council, Castle House, Barracks Road, Newcastle ST5 1BL.

 Please include the application reference number in all correspondence to ensure that your comments are taken into consideration in the determination of the relevant application (the reference number can be obtained on the website using this link).